zhengyue08/Ibroad.github.io/Python/_posts/2020-08-13-make-background-like-me.markdown

 But, the second way still has its drawback.
 In the PS method, we can adjust how frequently the degrees of grey changes by modify few `settings` of brush.
 But if you use Python method, it seems more complex to meet this require and I haven't found a easy way so far.
 But it maybe doesn't matter a lot.

 You still can use ways mentioned to make other background consists of regular shape and arrangement.
-Wish to have your ideal background images.😜
+Wish you to have your ideal background images.😜